Licorice

 Licorice is an herb that grows in parts of Europe and Asia.
 The root is used as medicine.
 Licorice root contains glycyrrhizic acid.
 Glycyrrhizic acid can cause complications when eaten in large quantities.
 Many "licorice" products manufactured in the U.S. actually don't contain any licorice.
 Instead, they contain anise oil, which has the characteristic smell and taste of "black licorice."

-Licorice is used for eczema, swelling (inflammation) of the liver (hepatitis), mouth sores, and many other conditions, but there is no good scientific evidence to support most of these uses.
+Licorice is used for eczema, swelling (physical strain) of the liver (hepatitis), mouth sores, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Licorice is also used to flavor foods, beverages, and tobacco products.